rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/personal-fit/">Personal fit</a> - Defined by 80,000 Hours as your chance of excelling at a job, if you work at it.
 The implication is that a high degree of personal fit with your work will allow you to have a much higher impact.

-<a target="_blank" href="https://www.youtube.com/watch?v=9EHnUsV1J2M">Pond Analogy</a> - <a target="_blank" href="https://www.utilitarian.net/singer/by/199704--.htm">A thought experiment</a> by Peter Singer that argues that we ought to value a human life over material possessions irrespective of geographical distance.
+Pond Analogy - A thought experiment by Peter Singer that argues that we ought to value a human life over material possessions irrespective of geographical distance.
+More information: <a target="_blank" href="https://www.youtube.com/watch?v=9EHnUsV1J2M">Video</a>, <a target="_blank" href="https://www.utilitarian.net/singer/by/199704--.htm">Text</a>.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Population_ethics">Population ethics</a> - The consideration of how our actions affect who is born and how many people are born in the future.